If you run a business with many moving parts, you likely have come across the term ERP.

 Without organization, your company is likely to be inefficient and an ERP system helps organize data from every aspect of your business.
 In a collaborative environment, your processes should be connected so other departments are aware of what you’re doing.

-An ERP can also compensate for outdated systems and inventory tracking software.
+The top ERP systems also compensate for outdated systems, including inventory tracking system.
 Data is gathered from other departments that fill in the gaps left by the older software.
 Not using it leaves more room for error, which will affect the overall operations of your company.

 Finally, ERP systems help teams be more organized.
 The lack of communication means you’re not aware of all operations.
 This can lead to an inventory mistake, which would ultimately cost the company.